BrightspaceUI/core/controllers/subscriber/README.md

 ```

 An example of what this could look like altogether:

 ```html
 <cable-subscription id="rogers">
 	<general-viewer></general-viewer>
 </cable-subscription>
 <younger-viewer for="rogers"></younger-viewer>
 ```

-As of the Lit 2 upgrade, the lifecycle methods `hostConnected`, `hostDisconnected`, and `hostUpdated` will be called automatically.

 ## Available Callbacks